tabete-community/kotatsu/_pages/community.md

 ---

 Have a project you’d like to roast over our coals?
 Or maybe collaborate on something delicious?
-Let’s connect!
-[info@tabete.se](mailto:info@tabete.se) or @tabete‑community on GitHub
+Let’s connect! info at tabete.se or @tabete‑community on GitHub